tmkrocks138/FinalCSProject-2/README.md

 Important things to know:
 Our PacMan uses the keys "wasd" to move (upper or lowercase works) and our ghosts aim to either catch pacman or escape superPacMan (theorhetically).
+The score prints in the sketch whenever you eat another pellet.

 Bugs:
 You cannot go around the side through the tunnel.